DiarmuidHenry/Restaurant-Booking/README.md

 Manual testing table for every functionality in the website (lots of work, but most will be repeats of simple commands).
 Table format, use earlier project as template.

+### Automated Testing

+For this, I used the inbuilt testing module `Unittest`.
+I tested all views in the _Allergens_ app.

+#### MenuItemsList

+In order for an this test to pass, it needed the following:

+- Raise a `TypeError` if any of the inputs are not Boolean.
+The input into this function is a series of Boolean values stating whether certain allergens/dietary requirements apply or do not apply.
+If, for example, the function receives a float as one of the inputs, it should raise a `TypeError`.
+- Raise a `TypeError`if any of the inputs are of the type `None`, i.e. there is missing data.
+In order for the function to be accurate, an input must be received for each of the dietary criteria.
+- If the input for an allergen **a** is `True`, then the return **must not** include any entries from the _MenuItem_ database that have the attribute `a` value set to `True`.
+- If the input for an allergen **b** is `False`, then the return must not exclude any entries from the _MenuItem_ database based on their `b` value.
+For example, if you do **not** a _Peanut_ allergy, then the item's **Peanut** variable value is irrelevant; it must not affect the return.
+- If the input for **Vegetarian** is `True`, then the return **must not** include any entries from the _MenuItem_ database that have the attribute `vegetarian` value `False`.
+- If the input for an **Vegetarian**** is `False`, then the return must not exclude any entries from the _MenuItem_ database based on their `vegetarian` value.
+If you are not a vegetarian, then the item's **Vegetarian** variable value is irrelevant; it must not affect the return.
+- If the input for **Vegan** is `True`, then the return **must not** include any entries from the _MenuItem_ database that have the attribute `vegan` value `False`.
+- If the input for an **Vegan** is `False`, then the return must not exclude any entries from the _MenuItem_ database based on their `vegan` value.
+If you are not a vegan, then the item's **Vegan** variable value is irrelevant; it must not affect the return.

 ### PageSpeed Testing

 ### WAVE Testing